graphile/migrate/README.md

 graphile-migrate run [file]

 Compiles a SQL file, inserting all the placeholders, and then runs it against the database.
 Useful for seeding.
+If called from an action will automatically run against the same database (via GM_DBURL envvar) unless --shadow or --rootDatabase are supplied.

 Options:
   --help          Show help                                            [boolean]